 Researchers have studied the effects of food supplements on osteoarthritis.
 Studies in Europe and the United States suggest that glucosamine and chondroitin can help to relieve osteoarthritis pain and stiffness.
 You can take these supplements individually or in combination.

 Glucosamine is to be found in healthy cartilage.
-Controlled research has confirmed that glucosamine sulfate is effective treating osteoarthritis as it stregthens cartilage.
+Controlled research has confirmed that glucosamine sulfate is effective treating osteoarthritis as it strengthens cartilage.
 It ought to be taken with chondroitin.

 Chondroitin is made from natural sources, such as, beef cartilage and shark or synthetically.
 Experts agree that chondroitin as well as glucosamine improves and could even reverse the degenerative process of osteoarthritis.

 All diet therapies are not recommended by the medical community as positive for combatting osteoarthritic symptoms.
-The following dietary recommendations are supported by the majoirty of those who have adopted them:
+The following dietary recommendations are supported by the majority of those who have adopted them: